Kim Tschang-yeul: Post-war activities in South Korea and Art Informel

-International Art Scene
+International art scene

 After leaving the police force, Kim worked as a teacher at Seongru Art School and gradually turned to the international art scene.
 He continued to submit works to the second and third Paris Biennale in 1961 and 1963, and the São Paulo Biennale in 1965, and received a grant from the Rockefeller Foundation to study as a member of the Art Students League of New York from 1966 to 1968.

 Kim Tschang-yeul was then able to participate in the Paris Avant Garde Festival with the help of Paik Nam June in 1969, after which he permanently relocated to Paris and married Frenchwoman Martine Gillon.

 Kim Tschang-yeul's participation in the Salon de Mai in Paris, 1972, was the most critical turning point in his career.
 For this exhibition, he submitted the famous water droplet painting, Event of Night (Événement de la nuit, 1972), which gained critical acclaim.

 For the rest of his career and life, Kim continued to produce series of water droplet paintings that incorporated "water droplets set against stark, neutral, monochromatic backgrounds in a way that conjoins figuration, hyperrealism, and abstraction."

 The attention received from the water droplet paintings was a great reward after almost a decade of inconspicuousness in the French art field.
 In a 1974 letter to friend and fellow artist Park Seo-bo, Kim Tschang-yeul wrote: "I have not had a single show for the last 10 years, but now all of a sudden so many shows are scheduled."

 Indeed, throughout the 1970s, Kim Tschang-yeul participated in numerous group exhibitions as well as holding solo shows, which continuously built up his recognition in Europe, America, Canada, and Japan, and his works were represented at prominent art fairs like Art Cologne and Art Basel.

 In the 1980s, Kim Tschang-yeul engaged in several prominent types of water-drop series, including the Poem of 100 Characters and Recurrence.